djsplice/SCS/README.md

 ### Fan Duct Outlet
 * Lots of bridging in this print!!
 I tried to keep the bridge distance low, around 15mm or so...
 It's a bummer, but hopefully it's doable.
-* The current design doesn't provide as much bed coverage as I'd like - air flow is a bit more intense in the center than it is on the outer edges.
-More experimentation necessary

 ### Fan Bracket
 * There are only 2 points to connect the fan to the bracket and it isn't as secure as I'd like.
 I'll probably look to add another mount point and potentially strengthen the hole on the point of the triangle...